nilportugues/php-cache/README.md

  - **isHit()**: Check if value was found in the cache or not.
  - **clear()**: Clears all expired values from cache.
  - **drop()**:  Clears all values from the cache.

+#### 4.1 - CacheAdapter
+Allows all of the public methods defined in Cache Interface.

+Each CacheAdapter will have a custom constructor method due to its needs, but **last parameter is always a chainable value, being another CacheAdapter.**

 ---